What Is the Difference Between Permanent Contact Lenses and Contact Lenses?

 3. ICLs can be used when people have irregular corneas, dry eyes, or vision prescriptions that exceed the acceptable range for LASIK or PRK.

-4. Dr. Dougherty pioneered and created his proprietary Vista Vision ICL Procedure that allows people to have the entire procedure completed in a single surgery, unlike other eye surgeons that require four separate surgical procedures.
+4. Dr. Dougherty pioneered and created his proprietary Vista Vision ICL Procedure in Los Angeles.
+It allows people to have the entire procedure completed in a single surgery, unlike other eye surgeons that require four separate surgical procedures.

 5. ICLs are maintenance-free since they are implanted in the eye.

 6. There are no added expenses for contact lens cleaners, storage containers, or replacement lens costs.

 7. The Vista Vision ICL Procedure is minimally invasive with the entire procedure lasting no more than 15 minutes in most cases.